mrkkrp/markkarpov.com/post/alternatives-to-bs-and-text.md

 ---

-The `ByteString` and `Text` (strict and lazy) types have a great adoption in the Haskell ecosystem and community.
+The `ByteString` and `Text` (strict and lazy) types have a great adoption in the Haskell ecosystem.
 Usually when one has binary data, or data that cannot contain characters outside of ASCII range, `ByteString` is preferred. `Text` on the other hand allows to work with arbitrary streams of characters, including Unicode characters, similarly to `String`, but in a more efficient way.

 The both libraries
 ([`bytestring`](https://hackage.haskell.org/package/bytestring) and
 [`text`](https://hackage.haskell.org/package/text)) come with a handy collection of operations that are stream fuse-able and sufficient for solving virtually any task.
-However, it happens so that there are other under-appreciated types and libraries similar in their purpose to `ByteString` and `Text`.
+However, it happens so that there are other under-appreciated types and libraries that complement `ByteString` and `Text`.
 These may be a better choice in some circumstances, but I believe many Haskellers are not aware of them.
 This post aims to rectify that.

 ## `ShortByteString`